Some posts contain compensated links. Please read this disclaimer for more info.

 The Castle Above The River Pčinja, Skopje

-When driving along the E75, halfway between Skopje and Veles, near the confluence of the rivers Vardar and Pcinja, you’ll see the remnants of an interesting medieval fortification.
+When driving along the E75, halfway between Skopje and Veles, near the confluence of the rivers Vardar and Pcinja, you’ll see the remnants of a fascinating medieval fortification.

-Even though historians don’t know a lot about this castle, this location right above the gorge certainly gives this fortification a great ‘natural defense.’
+Even though historians don’t know much about this castle, this location right above the gorge certainly gives this fortification a great ‘natural defense.’
 Recently, archaeologists discovered traces of human settlements dating back to 3500 years B.C.

 Located at the confluence of the rivers Crna and Vardar, Stobi is one of Macedonia’s most famous archaeological sites.
 Stobi was first mentioned in 197 B.C. in an ancient script referring to the victory that Phillip V’s troops achieved against the Dardanians but the oldest-discovered artifacts found on the site date back to the 7th century B.C.